109 years ago, on 23 June 1912, a man was born who would profoundly shape our modern world. His name was Alan Turing.

 The Germans used coding machines called Enigmas to send coded commands to their forces.
 The bombe machines could check thousands of Enigma settings in minutes and operated around the clock, deciphering up to two messages a minute.
 By the end of the war, hundreds of bombe machines were being used across Bletchley Park, at British outstations and by Britain’s allies in the United States.

 Turing also led the team battling to decode German naval Enigma messages.
 Their work revealed information about German submarine positions, allowing Allied ships to dodge their attacks.
-You can see an Enigma and a blueprint of a bombe machine and a rotor from one, used to check the Enigma settings produced by the bombe machines, in the Bletchley Park section of Top Secret.
+An Enigma and a blueprint of a bombe machine and a rotor from one, used to check the Enigma settings produced by the bombe machines, were on display in the Bletchley Park section of Top Secret.

 After the war, Turing was based at the National Physical Laboratory where he designed the Automatic Computing Engine, or ACE.
 When the test machine ran in 1950, it was the fastest computer in existence.
 However, in 1948, Turing had already moved to join Manchester University’s Computing Machine Laboratory, which had recently built and successfully run the world’s first stored programme computer, the Small Scale Experimental Machine (also known as Baby), of which we have a replica in our Revolution Manchester gallery.